LKirst/lie-esl/_posts/2026-02-22-transition-phrases.md

 Example: “In addition, recent studies report long-term gains.”

+Avoid starting sentences with "Also"; use "In addition," instead.
-Replace sentence-initial “Also,” with “In addition,” {: .notice}
+{: .notice}

 ### Reasons and causes

 Use these to explain why something happens.
-Prefer mid-sentence “because” for clarity; use “Due to/Owing to” with a noun phrase.
+Prefer mid-sentence “because” for clarity; use “Due to/Owing to” with a noun phrase or gerund.

 - Because … (prefer mid-sentence): “… because …”
 - Since … / As … (cause)